 - the tax return is lacking information that may result in a reject in a future processing year.

-For example, an S corp return that's missing the signing officer's social security number will receive this alert:
+An S corp return that's missing the signing officer's social security number will receive this alert:

 Alert Code: R0000-223 | Category: Missing Data | Severity: Alert